andjar/notd/ROADMAP.md

-# NotTD Application Roadmap
+# Notd Application Roadmap

-This document outlines the planned features and improvements for the NotTD application.
+This document outlines the planned features and improvements for the `notd` application.
 Our development approach considers the constraints of the phpdesktop environment, ensuring all backend interactions utilize GET or POST (with method override for PUT/DELETE operations) requests.

 ## Proposed Features